Sun Star, Star of Bethlehem, Yellow Chincherinchee

-ornithogalum dubium (sun star) is native to south africa and available flowering in orange and yellow. it’s a winter growing species.
+Ornithogalum dubium (Sun Star) is native to South Africa and available flowering in orange and yellow.
+It’s a winter growing species.
 In the northern hemisphere, it can bloom from December to March.

-ornithogalum dubium likes a well drained substrate. i’m using a mix of potting soil, lay granulate and coarse sand (1:1:1). but a standard cacti mix can also be used.
+Ornithogalum dubium likes a well drained substrate.
+I am using a mix of potting soil, lay granulate and coarse sand (1:1:1).
+But a standard cacti mix can also be used.

-During the growth and flowering period a half diluted water soluble fertilizer can be given monthly. fresh bought or recently repotted plants don’t need to be feeded for the first eight weeks.
+During the growth and flowering period a half diluted water soluble fertilizer can be given monthly.
+Fresh bought or recently repotted plants don’t need to be feeded for the first season.

-when the blooming time is over in late spring, the leaves begin to turn yellow. stop watering and feeding now. if the foliage has died back it can be cutted off. during this period, the pot can be stored dark.
+When the blooming time is over in late spring, the leaves begin to turn yellow.
+Stop watering and feeding now.
+If the foliage has died back it can be cutted off.
+During its dormant period, the pot can be stored dark.

-in autumn bringt ornithogalum dubium back into the light. now you can slowly increase watering again.
+In autumn bring Ornithogalum dubium back into the light.
+Now you can slowly increase watering again.

 Propagation can be done by seeds and daughter tubers.
 Self-pollination does not work.
 If you want to harvest seeds you should place a flowering milk star in the garden or on the balcony when frost is no longer expected.
 Pollination of the flowers seems to be possible only there.